splunk/public-o11y-docs/incident-intelligence/set-up-incident-intelligence.rst

 Sync your on-call schedule to your personal calendar
 =======================================================

-If you want to sync your on-call schedule to your personal calendar follow the steps for your calendar app.

-.. _sync-to-google-calendar:

-Sync your on-call schedule to your Google Calendar
-------------------------------------------------------

-To sync an on-call schedule to your Google Calendar, follow these steps:
+To access your personal on-call schedule follow these steps:

 #.
 On the :guilabel:`Incidents` or :guilabel:`Alerts` tab in Incident Intelligence, select either :guilabel:`You are currently on call` or :guilabel:`On-call schedules`.
 (If you are on call, :guilabel:`You are currently on call` displays on the :guilabel:`Incidents` and :guilabel:`Alerts` tabs.
 If you are not on call, :guilabel:`On-call schedules` displays on the :guilabel:`Incidents` and :guilabel:`Alerts` tabs.)
 #.
 Select :guilabel:`Sync to calendar`.
 #.
 Copy the link.

+You can paste this link in a browser to download the calendar.
+If you want to sync your on-call schedule to your personal calendar follow the steps for your calendar app.

+.. _sync-to-google-calendar:

+Sync your on-call schedule to your Google Calendar
+------------------------------------------------------

+To sync your on-call schedule to your Google Calendar, follow these steps:

 #.
 Go to your Google Calendar.
 #.
 Select the plus icon next to :guilabel:`Other calendars`.
 #.
 Select :guilabel:`From URL`.